 - One entry per person will be accepted.

 - Anyone from around the world is eligible to enter.
 We have a two-time winner from Italy.

-- Entries will be accepted through September 15, 2019.
-In the event that the first whale sighting is before September 15, valid entries will accepted through the day before the reported sighting.
+- Entries will be accepted through September 15, 2020.
+In the event that the first whale sighting is before September 15, valid entries will be accepted through the day before the reported sighting.

-For your reference, here’s a list of the first sighting in recent years.
+For your reference, here’s a list of the first-recorded sightings in recent years.

 2006 – October 11